joannahuadu/radiation-error-emulator/README.md

     - C++11
     - g++7.5.0

-    We support the embedded hardware NVIDIA Jetson Xavier NX with 8GB 128-bit LPDDR4x.
-Supports for other hardware will be released soon.
+    We support the embedded hardware NVIDIA Jetson Xavier NX with 8GB 128-bit LPDDR4x, which is used for the in-service satellite computing payload.
+We would like to extend the support for other platforms in our future work.
     - Machine: aarch64
     - CUDA Arch BIN: 7.2
     - L4T: 32.7.1